greenelab/deep-review/sections/02_intro.md

 [@doi:10.1103/RevModPhys.34.135].
 In recent years, attention has shifted back to neural networks as hardware improvements have allowed the techniques that have come to be known as deep learning to surpass other machine learning algorithms.
 `TODO: add what is/isn't deep learning to this paragraph?
+Revise paragraph to also fix lengthy closing sentence.
 Issue #421`

-Though neural networks are most widely associated with supervised machine learning, deep learning algorithms can also be used in an exploratory, "unsupervised" mode, where the goal is to summarize, explain, or identify interesting patterns in a data set rather than to accurately predict which labels an expert would assign to each data point.
+Neural networks are most widely associated with supervised machine learning, where the goal is to accurately predict one or more labels associated with each data point.
+However, deep learning algorithms can also be used in an exploratory, "unsupervised" mode, where the goal is to summarize, explain, or identify interesting patterns in a data set.
 In a famous and early example, scientists from Google demonstrated that a neural network "discovered" that cats, faces, and pedestrians were important components of online videos [@url:http://research.google.com/archive/unsupervised_icml2012.html] without